openregister-attic/rails-picker-example/guide.md

-How to integrate a Registers-backed Location Picker into a Rails project
+(DRAFT) How to integrate a Registers-backed Location Picker into a Rails project
 ===

 This guide will show you how to: